saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 * Copy the [link address for the sample data download from here.](https://goo.gl/k9ydJV) and download the .zip file and extract the contents.

-* Go to Eclipse using the SAP HANA Development perspective.
+* Go to Eclipse using the SAP HANA Development perspective and right click on the HACKT28 schema in your HACKT28 user's connection.
+Choose "Import".

-import csv files for census and centroid tables

-*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataimp1.jpg">